All data is current as of 2013, unless otherwise noted.

 As originally conceived in 1971, the State Public Defender was funded through a combination of state and county funding, with the state paying for 80% of all public defender costs in the rural counties and the counties paying the remaining 20%.
 Over time, the state reduced its financial commitment to the point where today participating counties pay 80% of the entire cost of the system.
 As only one of a number of agencies within the Department of Human Services, the State Public Defender must now justify its office budget among all human services divisions and then have the Director of Human Services argue that budget amongst all other cabinet departments.

-The rural counties that choose to not participate in the state system decide how much they will spend on providing right to counsel services and bear that cost.
+The rural counties that choose to not participate in the state system (all of them other than Carson City and Story County) decide how much they will spend on providing right to counsel services and bear that cost.
 Clark and Washoe carry the full cost of providing right to counsel services within their respective counties.

 The methods used to provide public counsel

-Nevada statutes require all counties whose population is 100,000 or more to create a county-funded office of the public defender –- Clark County (Las Vegas) and Washoe County (Reno) are the only two counties that qualify.
+Nevada statutes require all counties whose population is 100,000 or more to create a county-funded office of the public defender — Office of the Clark County Public Defender (Las Vegas) and the Washoe County Public Defender’s Office (Reno).
 Clark County and Washoe County also have conflict defender offices.
-The Clark County Office of the Special Public Defender handles conflicts only in death penalty cases, other murder cases, and representation of parents in termination of parental rights proceedings.
+The Clark County Special Public Defender handles conflicts only in death penalty cases, other murder cases, and representation of parents in termination of parental rights proceedings.
 An independent, coordinated assigned counsel system in Clark County handles all other conflict matters.
+The Alternate Public Defender’s Office in Washoe County provides conflict representation in all types of trial level cases.

 As the state reduced its funding contribution to the State Public Defender to provide right to counsel services in the rural counties, those counties learned they could spend less money to provide the services and exercise local power over their public defense systems by simply opting out of the state system.
 Today, the State Public Defender serves only Carson City and Storey County.